lobstertools/firmware/lobster_lock_api_docs.md

 - `400` - Invalid JSON or credentials
 - `403` - Update denied, device is active
 - `503` - System busy

+**Notes:**
+- Changes are saved to persistent storage but require a reboot to take effect
+- SSID and password validation is performed before saving

 ---